muriuki321/AKAN/README.md

 # AKAN NAMES

 ## Description
-Akan name generators are used to show your name based on the day you were born.S
+Akan name generators are used to show your name based on the day you were born.